syncfusion-content/blazor-docs/blazor/media-query/media-query-reusable.md

 # Global level reuse of Blazor Media Query component

-You can achieve global reusability of the `Media Query` component across different sections of your applications, ensuring a consistent and adaptive design.
+You can reuse the `Media Query` component across different parts of your application to keep the design the consistent and adaptable.

-To globally reuse the Syncfusion `Media Query` component, you can define it in the `MainLayout.razor` file:

 1. Click on the **~/Shared** folder in Visual Studio and select **MainLayout.razor** to define the `Media Query` component globally.

-2. Place the `Media Query` component within a `CascadingValue` component, and create a public variable named `activeBreakPoint` by using the parameters.
+2. Place the `Media Query` component within the `CascadingValue`, and create a public variable named `activeBreakPoint` as a parameter.

 {% tabs %}
 {% highlight razor %}